 Dhorpatan Hunting Reserve was declared in 1987 with objectives of trophy hunting and protection and management of representative high altitude ecosystems in western Nepal.
 The hunting license is issued by the Department of National Parks and Wildlife Conservation (DNPWC).
 It is extended in Myagdi, Baglung and eastern Rukum Districts in the Dhaulagiri Himalayan range in west Nepal and covers an area of 1325 km2.
 Putha, Churen, and Gurja Himal extend over the northern boundary of the reserve.
 It is the only hunting reserve in the country to meet the needs of Nepalese and foreign hunters of blue sheep, Himalayan tahr and other game animals.
 The higher elevations remain snow-capped throughout the year.
 Altitudes vary from 2000m to 7246m above mean sea level.
 The flat meadows above tree line (4000m), locally known as Patans, are important grazing areas for animals like blue sheep and other herbivorous animals.
 The reserve is divided into seven blocks for hunting management purposes.

-The reserve is surrounded by villages on all sides except north.
+The reserve is surrounded by villages on all sides except the north.
 Local people depend on the reserve to meet their requirements of timber, firewood, fodder, and pasture.
 Every year livestock grazing activities begin from February to October.
 More than 80,000 livestock enter the reserve for grazing but the trend of husbandry is being decreased.
-Majority of the people belong to Bishwokarma, including Magar, Chhantyal, Thakali and Gurung.
-Amalgamation of different ethnic groups has resulted in a mixed pattern of cultures.
+The majority of the people belong to Bishwokarma, including Magar, Chhantyal, Thakali and Gurung.
+An amalgamation of different ethnic groups has resulted in a mixed pattern of cultures.